 We know that finding the right broadband for you business can be a bit of a mind-boggle.
 And that’s ok.
-Technology companies don’t make it very easy to distinguish between the different options and you can be left just sticking to what you know.
+Most technology companies don’t make it very easy to distinguish between the different options and you can be left just sticking to what you know.
 Or worse, you could end up with a broadband service that doesn’t meet your needs.

-We offer free consultations that will allow us to help you determines which option is right for you, not just now, but for in the future too.
+We offer free consultations that will allow us to help you determine which option is right for you, not just now, but for in the future too.
 Why not get in touch and find out what’s best for you?